McKesson logo

 A worker stands at the assembly line

 In this fast-paced world of pharmaceutical distribution, efficiency, accuracy and employee well-being are paramount.
-That’s why over the past year, McKesson has opened two new DCs integrated with innovative technology and designed with sustainable upgrades in both facilities.
+In 2022 and into 2023, McKesson opened two new DCs integrated with innovative technology and designed with sustainable upgrades in both facilities.

 “Our latest DCs redefine distribution excellence and seamlessly blend advanced innovations with a commitment to our customers, our employees, and our environment,” says Todd Kleinow, vice president of strategic distribution experience, McKesson.